 In this article, we’ll review the benefits of both and outline which businesses each is most suited to.

-VAT Cash Accounting v VAT Flat Scheme
+VAT Cash Accounting versus the VAT Flat Rate Scheme

 |VAT Cash Accounting||VAT Flat Rate Scheme|